- Asked by: Kenny MacAskill, MSP for Lothians, Scottish National Party

 Current Status:

-To ask the Scottish Executive how many visitors there were from Canada to Scotland in each year since 1999 to date.
+To ask the Scottish Executive how many visitors to Scotland arrived in (a) a Scottish airport and (b) elsewhere in the United Kingdom on a direct flight from Canada in each year since 1997.

 Answer